 Possible economic and fiscal consequences of the debt limit are not confined to scenarios where the debt limit is binding.
 Protracted deliberation over raising the debt limit may also affect the U.S. financial outlook if it changes household and business behavior.
-A number of observers have suggested that debate over the debt limit which preceded the passage of the Budget Control Act in August 2011 reduced economic expansion in the second half of that year.
+Some research suggests that debate over the debt limit in August 2011 reduced economic expansion in the second half of that year.